alexmolas/alexmolas.github.io/index.md

 I try to keep the site style quite minimal because I want to focus on the content and not on the container.
 Some people have told me it's too minimal, but I don't care.
 If you like it you can find the source code [in my repo](https://github.com/alexmolas/alexmolas.github.io/).
 Feel free to use it as you prefer.

-As part of my goals for 2024 I've decided to offer free advisory sessions for students or professionals who want to enter the world of data science.
-You can book your hour [here](https://cal.com/alexmolas/free-guidance-session).

 If you want to hire me here you have my [CV](http://alexmolas.com/cv).